 This BMC component aims to generate the traction needed for your business to thrive.
 The questions to be answered:

 - GET: How will you acquire (and activate) more customers?
-What strategies will you have to find the customers and start a “conversation” with them about their problems and their solutions?
+What strategies will you design to find customers and start a “conversation” with them about their problems and their solutions?

-- KEEP: How will you ensure your customers will remain buying form you after the first purchases?
+- KEEP: How will you ensure your customers will continue buying from you after the first purchase?
 What kind of incentives will they receive to make the next purchases?

 - GROW: How will you expand businesses with each customer?
 How will you make them buy more frequently or spend more on high-value products?

 When designing your customer relationship strategies, have in mind the customers segment profile you’re aiming to reach.
 Some strategies will work much better than others depending on the segment.
 For example, if you’re dealing with big corporate customers, it’s likely that a dedicated sales team will work better to GET customers than Facebook ads.

 How will you make money with your business?

 The revenue streams are the ways your startup will monetize the value it delivers to customers.

 Of course, there are several alternatives to come up with good options.
-To start thinking about them, I suggest you to consider:
+To start thinking about them, I suggest you consider:

-- Everyone who might benefit or is related in some degree with your business: Of course, the most obvious answer is your customer.
+- Everyone who might benefit or is related to some degree with your business: Of course, the most obvious answer is your customer.
 Nonetheless, you may be surprised by how many different stakeholders might be benefited from some aspect of your business.

-- How would you generate benefits for them: after considering everyone who could have some connection with your business scope, you may start wondering how would you produce the benefits for them.
+- How will you generate benefits for them: after considering everyone who could have some connection with your business scope, you may start wondering how you would produce the benefits for them.
 What is feasible and aligned with your business model?